AdrianGeorgeM/ReactStarWarsAPIViewer/README.md

 - **React**: Bringing you the _ultra-responsive_ user interface and _state-of-the-art_ frontend functionalities.
 - **CSS**: Providing the _visual flair_ and _adaptive layouts_ that make your user experience delightful.

 ---
+## 📡 API Source

+The data for this application is sourced from [The Star Wars API (SWAPI)](https://swapi.dev/).
+SWAPI is a wonderful, free-to-use API that provides a broad range of information about the Star Wars universe, including starships, films, and vehicles.

+I extend my deepest gratitude to the creators and maintainers of this API for making such comprehensive Star Wars data accessible to developers.

+---
 ## 🔨 Installation

 ```bash